mayajanvier/GCNN/README.md

 ### All-CNN-C p4 and p4m
 Derived from All-CNN-C, replacing each convolutional layer by its p4 or p4m version.

 # Group Equivariant GAN
+Using group equivariant convolutional networks to create a GAN.

 ## Vanilla GAN
-Baseline Vanilla GAN from [Sovit Ranjan Rath](https://debuggercafe.com/generating-mnist-digit-images-using-vanilla-gan-with-pytorch/).
+Baseline Vanilla GAN from [Sovit Ranjan Rath](https://debuggercafe.com/generating-mnist-digit-images-using-vanilla-gan-with-pytorch/) on Rotated MNIST.

 ## P4 Vanilla GAN
-The discrimiator is replaced by P4CNN_no_drop.
+The discriminator is replaced by P4CNN_no_drop.